MiguelLucas/FEUP-SETR-SEMB/Project/README.md

 * Run the project into your Arduino
 * Wait for the "Waiting for bluetooth connection" message
 * Install the app in your phone and turn on Bluetooth
-* Open the app and search for Bluefruit LE
+* Open the app and search for Adafruit Bluefruit LE
 * Select "Controller"
 * Select "Control Pad"
 * Play (up and down arrows to jump, left and right arrows to move, button 1 to aim/shoot, button 2 to cancel